QQuick/zzz_Numscrypt/README.rst

 N.B.
 Always use the newest version of Transcrypt to be able to use the newest features of Numscrypt.

+- Tested with Transcrypt Paris 3.6.5
 - FFT2 and IFFT2 (2D Fast Fourier Transform for complex arrays)
-- Complete redesign, currently only tested on Windows (but should run on Linux as well)
+- Complete redesign

 Other packages you might like
 =============================